How to study an accountancy course at home

 • Attempting more challenging practice questions in the style of what you might see in the real exam.

-• Submit work to be looked at by a training provider, particularly in any more narrative discursive requirements where it can be harder to judge how good your answer is.
+• Submit your answers to be looked at by a marker, particularly in any more narrative discursive requirements, where it can be harder to judge how good your answer is.
 Feedback from an experienced tutor can be extremely valuable in building your confidence.

 The Revision Phase will probably take 2 to 4 weeks before moving to the final: